 If we ask who are the intellectual progenitors of this internal cosmopolitanization of national societies, Adam Smith, Alexis de Tocqueville and John Dewey come to mind, as well as such classical German thinkers as Kant, Goethe, Herder, Humboldt, Nietzsche, Marx and Simmel.
-All of them construed the modern period as a transition from early conditions of relatively closed societies to 'universal eras' [universellen Epochen] (Goethe) of interdependent societies, a transition that essentially involved the expansion of commerce and the dissemination of the principle of republicanism.
+All of them construed the modern period as a transition from early conditions of relatively closed societies to 'universal eras' Epochen] (Goethe) [universellen of interdependent that essentially involved the societies. a transition expansion of commerce and the dissemination of the principle of republicanism.